Daniel F. Slaughter: Career

 Like his father, Capt.
 Philip Slaughter, Daniel Slaughter farmed using enslaved labor.
 In 1830 he owned 9 slaves and his father owned 17 slaves.
 In 1840, Daniel F. Slaughter owned 16 slaves, half of them employed in agriculture, When slave schedules were separated in 1850 (and occupations were listed on the main census form), farmer Daniel Slaughter owned 18 slaves, and a decade later he owned 24 slaves, 13 of them under 10 years old.

 During General Lafayette's farewell visit to the United States, Capt.
 Philip Slaughter introduced his daughter Anne Mercer Slaughter and son Daniel F. Slaughter to the Marquis in Philadelphia and again at the festivities in Culpeper and Orange.
 This may have been the son's political coming-out.
 Daniel Slaughter won election as a Whig to the Virginia Senate in 1828, initially representing Fauquier and Culpeper Counties and succeeding John Thom, who had represented them in the senate since 1820.
 In the redistricting following the Virginia Constitutional Convention of 1829-1830, Fauquier County was paired with Prince William County and would be represented by long-term senator Charles Hunton, and Slaughter's native Culpeper County was paired with Madison and Orange Counties, long represented by General Lawrence T. Dade a lawyer in Orange, Virginia.
 When Dade moved to Owensboro, Kentucky, Daniel Slaughter won that senate seat in 1832, and with the creation of Rappahannock County from them, it was added in 1834.
 However, Extra Billy Smith, future Virginia governor and Confederate general, replaced him in 1836.
 In 1841, Slaughter ran for a seat in the U.S. House of Representatives, but lost.
-From November 30, 1855 until 1867, Slaughter was also the postmaster for Criglersville, Madison County, Virginia, as his grandson of the same name would be from 1891-1930.
+From November 30, 1855, until 1867, Slaughter was also the postmaster for Criglersville, Madison County, Virginia, as his grandson of the same name would be from 1891 to 1930.